Thelma Pearl Howard Foundation

 While the preliminary Letter of Interest process is open to all, full applications are by invitation only.

-Grants will be awarded in 2020 to outstanding Los Angeles County arts-education programs (visual, performing and language arts) serving children in preschool through eighth grade.
+Grants will be awarded in 2024 to outstanding Los Angeles County arts-education programs (visual, performing and language arts) serving children in kindergarten through eighth grade.
 Awards will be made to art programs that result in at least one of the following: improved artistic, or academic skills, and improved attitude and/or behaviors toward school.

 To be eligible for funding, an applicant must: